-To meet the aggressive June 27 contractual delivery date set in late 2005, when DPR Construction started as the general contractor, sticking to an aggressive schedule was imperative.
-Other contractors said it couldn't be done; but this is just the kind of challenge that DPR relishes.
-To accomplish it, three million craft and management hours were worked in just 65 weeks with some work going on 24 hours a day, seven days a week for a full year.
+To meet the aggressive June 27 contractual delivery date set in late 2005, when DPR Construction started as the general contractor, the team knew that sticking to an aggressive schedule was imperative.
+To accomplish it, three million craft and management hours were worked in just 65 weeks with some work going on 24-hours a day, seven days a week for a full year.
 In all that time, there was only one lost time safety incident.

-CCP-2 is the largest biotechnology fermentation facility of its kind and will produce biotechnology drugs for serious and life-threatening diseases, including cancer.
+CCP-2 ranked as the largest biotechnology fermentation facility of its kind at completion, designed to produce biotechnology drugs for serious and life-threatening diseases, including cancer.
 Like the products it was built to produce, its creation required ingenuity, flexibility and collaboration.
 From the owner to the contractor to the city officials, CCP-2 is truly a shining example of what can be accomplished when knowledge and desire conspire to make the impossible possible.